 Waynesfield is a tiny village located in the state of Ohio.
 With a population of 736 people and just one neighborhood, Waynesfield is the 617th largest community in Ohio.
 Waynesfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Because occupations involving physical labor dominate the local economy, Waynesfield is generally considered to be a blue-collar town.
-37.62% of the Waynesfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Waynesfield, you'll notice that it is more blue-collar than most other communities in America.
+37.62% of Waynesfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Waynesfield is a village of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Waynesfield who work in management occupations (11.88%), office and administrative support (11.22%), and healthcare (7.59%).

 Being a small village, Waynesfield does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Waynesfield who are college-educated is close to the national average for all communities of 21.84%: 18.52% of the adults in Waynesfield have a bachelor's degree or advanced degree.
+The education level of Waynesfield citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.52% of adults 25 and older in Waynesfield have a college degree.

 The per capita income in Waynesfield in 2022 was $31,005, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $124,020 for a family of four.
 However, Waynesfield contains both very wealthy and poor people as well.